And once again, I was confronted with the fact that I was arguing for my own limitations.

 And that’s where coaching comes in – especially the accountability coaching programme I relaunched.

-It’s fast: 20 minutes a week, to get you focused on the projects that most move the needle on your business, and to help you hone in on – and execute on! – the activities that get you the biggest results, the most efficient way.
+It’s fast and efficient: 20 minutes a week, with a monthly 1-hour deep-dive call – to get you focused on the projects that most move the needle on your business, and to help you hone in on – and execute on! – the activities that get you the biggest results, the most efficient way.

 Some of you who have spoken to me know that a regular, full-on coaching programme has a significant price-tag, but not so with accountability coaching.